lwindolf/lzone-cheat-sheets/cheat-sheets/nginx.md

 ## Data Privacy

+Alternatives to avoid tracking users by IP to be more GDPR compliant:

-- (Mask IP Addresses to be more GDPR compliant)[https://www.nginx.com/blog/data-masking-user-privacy-nginscript/], deterministically replace IPs with same but anonymous value using JS plugin
+- (Mask IP Addresses)[https://www.nginx.com/blog/data-masking-user-privacy-nginscript/], deterministically replace IPs with same but anonymous value using JS plugin
+- (Match all but the last octect of $remote_addr with regex)[https://stackoverflow.com/questions/6477239/anonymize-ip-logging-in-nginx] and insert variable in custom log_format

 ## Enabling Features